ismetcanbyk/better-template/README.md

 **Response:** User object + session token
 ✅ **Cookie `better-auth.session_token` automatically set**

-> See [API.md](./API.md) for complete API documentation with all endpoints and examples.

 #### Other Auth Endpoints

 - `POST /api/auth/sign-in/email` - Sign in